microsoft/qlib/docs/start/installation.rst

-Use the following code to confirm a successful installation:
+Use the following code to make sure the installation is successful:

 .. code-block:: python